Chapter 8 : Year 1: The Brothers

 Ron met Harry’s eyes and saw that his face was a transcription of his own.
 They were thinking about the same thing: Hermione and Ginny.

-“We have to go there now!”
+“Well, we have to get there now!”
 Ron said as he felt the panic grow inside of him.
+"Before they do!"

 “We are understaffed,” Kingsley said.
 “The Auror Department suffered the most during the war, both under the reign of Pius Thicknesse and during battles.
 We lost many of our best men and women.
 You knew a few of them – Tonks, Alastor… Anyway, we could use your services this afternoon.
 You are not fully trained Aurors yet, and if you feel even the hint of a doubt, if you don’t feel ready…”